Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/supervised_learning.md

 ### Two Possible Results from Testing:

-    - Underfitting: the model is unable to perform well for both the test data and the training data.
+<ins>Underfitting</ins>: the model is unable to perform well for both the test data and the training data.
 This concludes that the model is unable to capture the relationship between input and output values

-    - Overfitting: the model performs well with the training data but not with the test data.
+<ins>Overfitting</ins>: the model performs well with the training data but not with the test data.
 This concludes that the model is overly complex and doesn’t generalize well (small changes to data causes a huge loss in accuracy)